fabric8io/kansible/README.md

 To configure kansible you need to configure a [Replication Controller](http://kubernetes.io/v1.1/docs/user-guide/replication-controller.html) in a file called [kubernetes/$HOSTS/rc.yml](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/kubernetes/appservers/rc.yml).

 Specify a name and optionally some labels for the replication controller inside the `metadata` object.
 There's no need to specify the `spec.selector` or `spec.template.containers[0].metadata.labels` values as those are inherited by default from the `metadata.labels`.

+You can specify the following environment variables in the `spec.template.spec.containers[0].env` array like the use of `KANSIBLE_COMMAND` below.

+These values can use Ansible variable expressions too.

+### KANSIBLE_COMMAND
 Then you must specify a command to run via the [`$KANSIBLE_COMMAND`](https://github.com/fabric8io/fabric8-ansible-spring-boot/blob/master/kubernetes/appservers/rc.yml#L15-L16) environment variable:

 ```yaml